Food Tecnology. Dairy Tecnology.

 Condensed and dried milk

-Milk cracking products (casein, milk protein concentrates, whey protein concentrates, lactose etc).
+Milk cracking products (casein, milk protein concentrates, whey protein concentrates, lactose etc)

 slides given by the teacher.

-To improve knowledge on some milk and dairy products:
+To improve knowledge on some items

 Mucchetti G., Neviani E. (2006) Microbiology and dairy technology. quality